-Tasmanian Wilderness Tours
+Tasmanian Wilderness Tour Specialist

 Tasmania is rightly called the “Jewel in the Crown” of Australia when referring to its mammals.
 Many species of mammals, once widely dispersed throughout southern Australia, have either disappeared or are sadly reduced to small numbers.
-The endemic eastern quoll, bettong and pademelon species are very much a focus for the Pepper Bush Adventures team along with the platypus, echidna, forester kangaroo, wombat, Bennett’s wallaby, brushtail and ringtail possums.
-Pepper Bush Adventures consider Tasmania to be the best place in Australia to see the most native animals in their natural habitat – guaranteed six species without leaving the Quoll Patrol camp fire
+The endemic eastern quoll, bettong, and pademelon species are very much a focus for the Pepper Bush Adventures team along with the platypus, echidna, forester kangaroo, wombat, Bennett’s wallaby, brushtail and ringtail possums.
+Pepper Bush Adventures consider Tasmania to be the best place in Australia to see the most native animals in their natural habitat – guaranteed six species without leaving the Quoll Patrol campfire.

 Tasmania has rich bird fauna, including twelve species which are endemic to the state.
-The north east of Tasmania can claim home to around 10 of the endemic species and over 100 other species.
+The northeast of Tasmania can claim home to around 10 of the endemic species and over 100 other species.

 Pepper Bush Adventures operate with Tasmanian Tourism and Transport Accreditation which ensures that all insurances and licences are in place.
-Team Pepper Bush’s fondness and appreciation for wildlife and natural areas guarantees all Tasmanian wilderness tours are conducted in a sustainable and respectful manner.
+Team Pepper Bush’s fondness and appreciation for wildlife and natural areas guarantee all Tasmanian wilderness tours are conducted in a sustainable and respectful manner.

 Tasmanian Wilderness Tours & Conservation

 The Tasmanian wombat population is currently under siege with the infestation of the sarcoptic mite.

 The sight of a wombat infected by sarcoptic mange is heart breaking — the burrowing mites take up residence causing continual scratching and irreparable damage to the skin and hair loss.
 Ulcers and deep lesions develop which then cause secondary infection.